Getting started

 - Remove the user from your GitHub organization.
 Follow the steps in Removing a member from your organization in the GitHub documentation.

-You can delete a Red Hat OpenShift Service on AWS classic architecture cluster that uses the AWS Security Token Service (STS) by using the ROSA CLI.
-You can also use the ROSA CLI to delete the AWS Identity and Access Management (IAM) account-wide roles, the cluster-specific Operator roles, and the OpenID Connect (OIDC) provider.
-To delete the account-wide inline and Operator policies, you can use the AWS IAM Console or the AWS CLI.
+You can use the ROSA CLI to delete a Red Hat OpenShift Service on AWS classic architecture cluster that uses AWS Security Token Service (STS), the AWS Identity and Access Management (IAM) account-wide roles, cluster-specific Operator roles, and the OpenID Connect (OIDC) provider.
+To delete account-wide inline and Operator policies, use the AWS IAM Console or AWS CLI.

 Account-wide IAM roles and policies might be used by other Red Hat OpenShift Service on AWS classic architecture clusters in the same AWS account.
 You must only remove the resources if they are not required by other clusters.